AbdullahBinAmir/Stock-Delivery-System/README.md

 # Stock-Delivery-System
-This App contains frontend with react native with mvc dotnet with sql in backend
+This App contains frontend with react native and mvc dotnet with sql in backend.
+I am using entity framework with database first approach